-(Apply for EDU6500 Thesis)
+(Apply for EDU6500 Thesis or THE6500 for MATS)

 The thesis is the most traditional format for investigation of an issue in education by means of data gathering and analysis.
-The research design for this option may be experimental, quasi-experimental, or descriptive, and may employ qualitative, quantitative, or mixed-method data collection.
+The research design for this option may be experimental, quasi-experimental, or descriptive; and may employ qualitative, quantitative, or mixed-method data collection.
 The following sections may be adapted to a specific research project, but the general content of the chapters applies: